 Unusual Options Activity Insight: Skillz

-Skillz (NYSE:SKLZ) shares experienced unusual options activity on Friday.
-The stock price moved down to $14.62 following the option alert.
+Shares of Skillz (NYSE:SKLZ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $14.98.

 - Sentiment: BEARISH